udirno/gmail-promo-agent/docs/blog/how-we-built-gmail-promo-agent-with-claude.md

 ## What's Next

-This project shows that AI can help non-technical people build practical tools quickly.
-You don't need a computer science degree.
+This project shows that AI can help regular people build practical tools quickly.
 You just need a problem worth solving and the willingness to iterate until it works.

-I'm thinking about adding a browser extension for quicker access, maybe a mobile app with notifications for expiring codes, and possibly support for other email providers like Outlook or Yahoo.
-Integration with price tracking services could be interesting too.

-You could use this same approach to build other things: a receipt organizer for expense tracking, an event aggregator that pulls all your tickets and reservations, a newsletter summarizer, or a follow-up reminder system.
-The code is open source, so you can audit it, modify it, or use it as a starting point for your own projects.
+You could use this same approach to build other things: a receipt organizer for expense tracking, an event aggregator that pulls all your tickets and reservations, a newsletter summarizer.
+The code is open source, so anyone can use it if interested.

 ## Conclusion

-From idea to working tool in one day.
-From 10 minutes of inbox frustration to 2 seconds of search.
-From worrying about privacy to having full control.

 AI-assisted development isn't about replacing technical skills.
-It's about making it possible for more people to solve their own problems without needing years of programming experience.
+It's about making it possible for more people to solve their own problems without needing years of programming experience, quickly.

-The idea behind this project is to show that AI can help ordinary people speed up ordinary processes in their lives without needing deep technical knowledge—just by using AI thoughtfully.

 I built something simple, useful, and modern that works for me.
-Maybe it'll work for you too.
+Please feel free to make it your own.

 *Built with Claude • 100% Local • Privacy-First • Open Source*